madiathomas/BulkSMS/README.md

 This library will be extended in future to include other API calls currently not covered.
 These are the only API calls that I am making using Bulk SMS at the moment.

-Library also available for download on Nuget as Recurso.BulkSMS.
+Library also available as a Nuget package.

+To install it, simply run this nuget command on **Install-Package Recurso.BulkSMS**.